About Lisa Murnan

 I met my husband in 2011 and moved to San Diego to be with him.
 I started working as an interaction designer at ACTIVE Network when I got to California, then transitioned into full-time UX consulting a year later.
 As a consultant, I worked with Ally again plus a number of startups.

-At one point How to Get a UX Design Job was sitting on the Amazon bestseller list (in the UX category) at #3 next to Steve Krug’s Don’t Make Me Think.
+In 2012, I wrote The Beginner’s Guide to Flyball, and in 2018 I wrote How to Get a UX Design Job, which hit #3 on Amazon’s UX bestseller list next to Steve Krug’s Don’t Make Me Think.
 A little surreal!